jkettmann/facebook-login-with-graphql-and-passport/README.md

 npm start
 ```

-Visit [http://localhost:4000/graphql](http://localhost:4000/graphql).
-You will see the Apollo playground.
-There you can run following query and mutation
+Visit [http://localhost:4000/auth/facebook](http://localhost:4000/auth/facebook).
+You will be redirected to the Facebook login page.
+After you logged in you will be redirected to the Apollo playground at [http://localhost:4000/graphql](http://localhost:4000/graphql).
+You can then run the current user query to fetch your Facebook profile's data.

 ```graphql
 query {